Igalia/explainers/canvas-formatted-text/text-art.md

-# Canvas Supporting Text in Art and Design
+# Canvas Text in Art and Design

-## <a name="use-cases"></a>Text in Art and Desiogn
+## <a name="use-cases"></a>Uses for Text in Art and Design

 In recent years we’ve seen increased demand for better text animation and control in canvas.
-Of particular concerns are text strings where the mapping from character positions to rendered characters is complex or not known at the time of authoring due to font localization.
+Of particular concern are text strings where the mapping from character positions to rendered characters is complex or not known at the time of authoring due to font localization.

 The use cases include:
 * The ability to control how individual graphemes are rendered (over a path or as part of an animation, for example).
 Consider a case of having text trace the outline of a logo, or letters animating to come together for a word.